Oreste Ravanello

 Oreste Ravanello (25 August 1871 in Venice - 2 July 1938 in Padua) was an Italian composer and organist.

 Ravanello studied organ and composition at the Liceo Musicale in Venice before he was appointed organist of the San Marco Cathedral at the age of seventeen.
-He also taught at the (now Benedetto Marcello) Conservatory of Music in Venice, and then became director of Instituto Musicale in Padua (now the "Cesare Pollini" Conservatory of Music).
+He also taught at the (now Benedetto Marcello) Conservatory of Music in Venice, and then became director of Istituto Musicale in Padua (now the "Cesare Pollini" Conservatory of Music).

 Activity

 He became a well-known recitalist well known for his improvisations.
 He was above all remembered for his compositions which are especially intended for the church: ca. 30 Masses, Te Deums etc. but also numerous works for organ and piano.
 His language is late romantic and melodious.